 A Raspberry Pi Zero Geiger Counter / Radiation Monitor

 This is an add-on board for the Raspberry Pi Zero which allows the DIY enthusiast to easily build a networked radiation monitor with a rich web-based UI.
 This is a fully open hardware and open source design.
-The tube provided with the board is an STS-5 (or SBM-20) which is quite sensitive.
+The tube provided with the board (if selected when purchased) is an SBM-20, which is quite sensitive.
 Clips on the board secure the Geiger-Muller tube for easy replacement.
-Note that a Raspberry Pi Zero is not included with the product by default.
-If you'd like a Raspberry Pi Zero W and SD card (preconfigured) please add it as an option.
+Note that a Geiger Tube or Raspberry Pi Zero W is not included with the product by default.
+If you'd like a tube and Raspberry Pi Zero W with SD card (preconfigured), please add these options.

 This board was designed to create a network-enabled radiation monitoring solution.
 In the modern world, there are many potential radiation hazards which may pollute our environment, from power plants to nuclear weapons.
 The more citizens who take their own and their families safety seriously the better and safer the world is for all of us.
 Building your own radiation monitoring node with the Raspberry Pi Zero Geiger Counter and taking charge of knowing your environment can help with goal.